The Magical Motivation of Progress and Traction

 Building in public is a great way to expose your idea to the world.
 Sharing updates along the way and giving potential customers an insight into your ways of working and the progress you’re making.

 Ultimately, when I think about a startup, motivation is all that keeps the 1% chance of success alive.
-There are two factors that contribute to motivation.

-1. Progress: this can be manufactured by you and your team.
+1. Progress: This can be manufactured by you and your team.
 This is simply the process of improving.
 Progress is equal to the effort and execution applied to the task.

 2. Traction: this can’t be directly manufactured by you and your team.
 It is a side-effect of the market’s views on your progress.
 Traction is the sign-ups, revenue, sales, profit and other indicators that signify growth.

-When you begin a startup all you can focus on is progress.
+When you begin a startup, all you can focus on is progress.
 The things you can control.
 Think of a fire; progress is the kindling and twigs.
 Traction is the 100x multiplier.
-It’s the force of nature, the oxygen that brings the fire to life and turns it into an unstoppable, raging furnace.
+It’s the force of nature.
+The oxygen that brings the fire to life and turns it into an unstoppable, raging furnace.

 As Paul Graham aptly wrote: